See what is expected for your instrument/voice type and discuss that criteria with your teacher.

 Organ, Church Music

-For piano auditions, please prepare and perform one Sonata movement by Haydn, Mozart or Beethoven, and one full or excerpted composition from the Romantic or Contemporary period.
-An additional Baroque composition would be appreciated but is not required.
-Additional criteria:
+For piano auditions, please prepare and perform one Sonata movement by a composer from the classical period (Haydn, Mozart, Beethoven, or Schubert), and one complete movement from the Romantic or Contemporary period.
+Applicants will also perform one additional Baroque selection to be considered for major music scholarship.

 Dr. Derek Parsons firstname.lastname@example.org

 Candidates for the BM and BME programs should prepare:

 Memorization is encouraged for one of the pieces but not required.